Namibia's Mboma motivated by BBC Aspoty award

 "It was so bad.
 I just wanted to scream and say 'Yes, we got it!'.
 In some kind of way it is also a recognition of myself because we work together as a team."

-However, the Kip Keino Classic did not go to plan for the sprinter, how pulled up with a muscle strain during the 100m and ended her day in tears.
+However, the Kip Keino Classic did not go to plan for the sprinter, who pulled up with a muscle strain during the 100m and ended her day in tears.

 Botha told BBC Sport Africa they will do an MRI scan in South Africa this week but he is positive the injury won't keep Mboma out of action for too long.